 This is the most important NJ-specific rule to understand - and it's an advantage over federal treatment.

-Federally, gambling losses are deducted as an itemized deduction on Schedule A. You must itemize (rather than take the standard deduction) to get any benefit from your losses.
+Federally, casual (nonprofessional) gamblers deduct gambling losses as an itemized deduction on Schedule A. You must itemize (rather than take the standard deduction) to get any benefit from your losses; professional gamblers reporting a trade or business use Schedule C instead.
 And starting in 2026, only 90% of losses are deductible under the OBBBA's amendment to Section 165(d).
 Read more about the 90% cap

 NJ uses a different approach.
 New Jersey allows gamblers to net their winnings and losses to arrive at "net gambling winnings" on the NJ-1040.
 You report the net amount - winnings minus losses - but the net cannot be less than zero.